babus6332/Process_mining_project/README.md

 ## Big Data project
-Project by course Big Data: Detection of anomalies in flight data.
+Project by course Process mining: building a graph of the approval process of applications and testing hypotheses.

 # Team: